Italian actress Franca Rame, wife and muse of Dario Fo, dies

 Fo and Rame's most famous play, the controversial "Accidental Death of an Anarchist", challenged Italy's 1970 establishment by openly accusing the police of throwing anarchist Giuseppe Pinelli out of a police station's fourth-floor window and then claiming he committed suicide.

-In another play, "Mistero Buffo", the pair retold the Gospels through a series of farces, an impertinence criticised by the Vatican.
+In another play, "Mistero Buffo", the pair retold the Gospels through a series of farces, an impertinence criticized by the Vatican.

 A feminist and left-wing political activist, Rame was the victim of a brutal gang-rape in 1973 that Fo alleged was an attempt by fascist militants to humiliate him.